PunkoPata/Crapy-cosmic/README.md

 That works except for WH where a system changed is not logged.
 For wormholes you can copy the system name, click right, click in "copy" in the menu.

+== Accounts ==

+Data is shared between all the accounts and characters in the same computer.